Law Photoshoot;19th November 2018

 Modules (indicative)

-- Professional Review and Development: This modules will enable you to conduct a critical self-evaluation and identify your own learning requirements in relation to your doctoral programme of study and your own continuous professional development (CPD).
+his modules will enable you to conduct a critical self-evaluation and identify your own learning requirements in relation to your doctoral programme of study and your own continuous professional development (CPD).

-- Proposal for Professional Research and Development: This module will enable you to reflect upon and consolidate prior learning and will underpin the preparation of a costed, coherent, realistic, achievable and well-argued proposal for a programme of professional research and development.
+You'll reflect on and consolidate your prior learning while preparing a costed, coherent, realistic, achievable and well-argued proposal for a programme of professional research and development.
 This proposal must have been successfully completed in order to be approved by the formal Progression Board.

 Changes to course content